Put your trust in Clifford Johnston & Co.

-If you and your partner have decided to separate but don’t yet wish to divorce or dissolve your civil partnership, a separation agreement is the best way to resolve any outstanding issues and to give you confidence that everything will proceed fairly in the future.
+If you and your partner have decided to separate but don’t yet wish to divorce or dissolve your civil partnership, a Separation Agreement is the best way to reach a new understanding about how to handle your joint affairs in the future.

-At Clifford Johnston & Co. we fully understand the emotional strain a separation can cause but we are here to make everything as easy and straightforward as possible for you by ensuring your financial and wider interests are protected.
-We will put together a bespoke agreement on your behalf to safeguard your financial security and to reduce your uncertainty and worry.
+We are here to make it as easy and straightforward as possible for you by ensuring the protection of your financial and wider interests.
+We will put together a bespoke deed on your behalf to safeguard your financial security and to reduce your uncertainty and worry.

 What is a Separation Agreement?

 A separation agreement is put in place to document the division of financial assets and arrangements for any children, when a couple decide to separate.
-It will provide you both with clarity and reassurance about the future, help to avoid confusion and dispute if you later decide to divorce or dissolve your civil partnership and may prevent you from becoming vulnerable to later claims on your money and assets.
+It will provide you both with clarity and reassurance about the future, and help to avoid confusion and dispute.
+If you later decide to divorce or dissolve your civil partnership, it may prevent you from becoming vulnerable to later claims on your money and assets.

 You can agree on whether your house should be sold now or at some point in the future, how the equity will be divided, and how to split your other assets and possessions.

 You can detail who is responsible for outstanding and ongoing payments including the mortgage, utility bills, credit cards, loans, school fees and medical fees.
-It can also include details of any maintenance that should be paid to one spouse or partner by the other.
+It can also include details of any spousal maintenance or financial support that should be provided to one spouse by the other.

 The future living and care arrangements for your children can be detailed in the document including who should receive any child benefit and tax credit payments.

-Properly drafted separation agreements are Deeds, that is a contract between the two parties involved so that any breach of their terms may be challenged, as you would expect of any contract.
+A separation agreement, properly drafted by separation agreement solicitors, is a Deed, which is a contract between the two parties involved.
+Any breach of their terms may be challenged, as you would expect of any contract.
 If you later decide to divorce or dissolve your civil partnership, your separation agreement can form the basis of a consent order, which is a legally binding document.

-It is advisable for any couple going through the process of separation to have an agreement in place so that there is a written record of what has been agreed with regard to the division of assets and arrangements for any children.
+It is advisable for any couple going through divorce proceedings to have an agreement in place so that there is a written record of what has been agreed with regard to the division of assets and arrangements for any children.

-Although your separation may be straight forward and amicable, circumstances can change so we always suggest that you have something in writing to confirm what has been agreed.
+Although your process may be straightforward and amicable, circumstances can change.
+A separation lawyer is necessary to produce a deed of separation to confirm what has been agreed.

-Without a separation agreement a financial claim could be made against you by your partner for assets including:
+Without separation agreement solicitors to draw up a separation agreement, a financial claim could be made against you for assets including:

-• Anything owned solely by you prior to your marriage or civil partnership.
+• Anything owned solely by you prior to your union.

 • Wealth earned following your separation.

-A separation agreement will bring a level of clarity and certainty to the situation so that both of you can be confident about what each of you is entitled to going forward.
+Making the separation agreement legally binding will bring clarity and certainty to the situation.
+Both of you will be confident about what each of you is entitled to going forward.

-Our family law solicitors can provide you with tailored advice on all aspects of your separation.
+Our family lawyers can provide you with tailored advice on all aspects of your circumstances.
 We will help you to consider your priorities to ensure that your long-term interests are protected and that you have an agreement in place that works for you.